 I got My Side of the Mountain from the library.
 Flipping anywhere, the first I read was...
 “I smoked fish and rabbit, dug wild onions by the pouchful...”
 I remember reading this when I lived in England.
 I walked out of the house with it, down to the big fields where the escapee from the nut hut chased us girls, and, seeing no major opportunities for interference from adults, cleared a plot of land and planted onions and flowers.
 That is where I would sneak off to when I needed to be alone.

-Speaking of getting stuck in the past and needing to move on with the life currently being lived with every heartbeat, I got a planner and I began work on it today.
+I got a planner and I began work on it today.
 After a couple of decades of electronic information only, it is strange to return to the page.

 My coworker in NY turned me onto it, and I love it.
 I started outlining some 5-year goals and more up close, 1-year goals.
 I am going to use it as an accountability buddy, to keep me focused.
 I made the decision to not call my writing ‘work,’ because even if it one day moves over to being a source of income, I do not want to think of it as work.
 It harkens from the one ability I trust (“Oh Jo, how could you, Your one beauty!”) and I would not feel great about smudging it with the thought of it living with money pumping through its veins.